mughu94/haproxy/README.md

 # Haproxy has been TESTED and Working on Centos 7/8 By MUGHU

+This HAProxy configuration has been thoroughly tested and verified to work seamlessly on CentOS 7 and CentOS 8 by MUGHU.
+It ensures load balancing and high availability for web services by distributing incoming traffic across multiple backend servers.
+The configuration includes the installation of essential packages, firewall setup, and detailed steps for setting up HAProxy.

+By following these instructions, you can confidently deploy and manage HAProxy for your CentOS 7 or CentOS 8 system, providing efficient and reliable load balancing for your web applications.
+MUGHU has rigorously tested and documented this configuration to ensure its compatibility and functionality on these CentOS versions, making it a reliable choice for your server infrastructure.

 > [!NOTE]
 > You can change the version with another version on the official website of haproxy https://www.haproxy.org/